BaseMPSExpectationValue

 Two site example (n=2), assuming homogeneous sites:

->>> SzSx = npc.outer(psi.sites[0].Sz.replace_labels(['p', 'p*'], ['p0', 'p0*']), ... psi.sites[1].Sx.replace_labels(['p', 'p*'], ['p1', 'p1*'])) >>> print(psi.expectation_value(SzSx)) # note: len L-1 for finite bc, or L for infinite [-0.25 0. -0.25 0. -0.25]
+>>> SzSx = npc.outer( ... psi.sites[0].Sz.replace_labels(['p', 'p*'], ['p0', 'p0*']), ... psi.sites[1].Sx.replace_labels(['p', 'p*'], ['p1', 'p1*']), ... ) >>> print(psi.expectation_value(SzSx)) # note: len L-1 for finite bc, or L for infinite [-0.25 0. -0.25 0. -0.25]

 Example measuring <psi|SzSx|psi> on each second site, for inhomogeneous sites:

->>> SzSx_list = [npc.outer(psi.sites[i].Sz.replace_labels(['p', 'p*'], ['p0', 'p0*']), ... psi.sites[i+1].Sx.replace_labels(['p', 'p*'], ['p1', 'p1*'])) ... for i in range(0, psi.L-1, 2)] >>> print(psi.expectation_value(SzSx_list, range(0, psi.L-1, 2))) [-0.25 -0.25 -0.25]
+>>> SzSx_list = [ ... npc.outer( ... psi.sites[i].Sz.replace_labels(['p', 'p*'], ['p0', 'p0*']), ... psi.sites[i + 1].Sx.replace_labels(['p', 'p*'], ['p1', 'p1*']), ... ) ... for i in range(0, psi.L - 1, 2) ... ] >>> print(psi.expectation_value(SzSx_list, range(0, psi.L - 1, 2))) [-0.25 -0.25 -0.25]

 Expectation value with different bra and ket in an MPSEnvironment:

->>> spin_half = tenpy.networks.site.SpinHalfSite(conserve=None) >>> p2_state = [[np.sqrt(0.5), -np.sqrt(0.5)], 'up']*3 >>> phi = tenpy.networks.mps.MPS.from_product_state([spin_half]*6, p2_state) >>> env = tenpy.networks.mps.MPSEnvironment(phi, psi) >>> Sz = env.expectation_value('Sz') >>> print(Sz) [0.0625 0.0625 0.0625 0.0625 0.0625 0.0625]
+>>> spin_half = tenpy.networks.site.SpinHalfSite(conserve=None) >>> p2_state = [[np.sqrt(0.5), -np.sqrt(0.5)], 'up'] * 3 >>> phi = tenpy.networks.mps.MPS.from_product_state([spin_half] * 6, p2_state, unit_cell_width=6) >>> env = tenpy.networks.mps.MPSEnvironment(phi, psi) >>> Sz = env.expectation_value('Sz') >>> print(Sz) [0.0625 0.0625 0.0625 0.0625 0.0625 0.0625]

-- expectation_value_multi_sites(operators, i0)[source]¶
+- expectation_value_multi_sites(operators, i0)[source]

 Expectation value

-.Calculates the expectation value of a tensor product of single-site operators acting on different sites next to each other.
+<bra|op0_{i0}op1_{i0+1}...opN_{i0+N}|ket>.Calculates the expectation value of a tensor product of single-site operators acting on different sites next to each other.
 In other words, evaluate the expectation value of a term

-):| .--S--B[i0]---B[i0+1]--B[i0+2]--B[i0+3]--. | | | | | | | | LP[i0] op[0] op[1] op[2] op[3] RP[i0+3] | | | | | | | | .--S--B*[i0]--B*[i0+1]-B*[i0+2]-B*[i0+3]-.
+op0_i0 op1_{i0+1} op2_{i0+2} ..., looking like this (with op short for operators, forlen(operators)=3):| .--S--B[i0]---B[i0+1]--B[i0+2]--B[i0+3]--. | | | | | | | | LP[i0] op[0] op[1] op[2] op[3] RP[i0+3] | | | | | | | | .--S--B*[i0]--B*[i0+1]-B*[i0+2]-B*[i0+3]-.

 Warning